 At DEP, we truly believe that our partners are key to making Montgomery County as green as it can be.
-This “Partners in Energy” series profiles a local leader, advocate, or trailblazer who is dedicated to improving energy efficiency and helping the County realize its goal to reduce greenhouse gas emissions by 80% by the year 2050.
+This “Partners in Energy” series profiles a local leader, advocate, or trailblazer who is dedicated to improving energy efficiency and helping the County realize its goal to reduce greenhouse gas emissions 80% by 2027 and 100% by 2035..
 Find out more about them in their own words.

 Astrid Caldas: I was always an energy saver – my dad would have low wattage bulbs around the house to use less electricity, and taught us to not leave lights on in empty rooms.
 He also taught me to turn off the shower while soaping and shampooing.